lootie/Multitaper.jl/docs/src/multivariate.md

                    alph::Float64 = 0.05) where T<:Number
 ```

-In the first, we assume that you have the MtSpec struct handy (must be cross-spectra,
+In the first, we assume that you have the MTSpectrum struct handy (must be cross-spectra,
 coherences won't work), and in the second you give the two time series, similar to
 above.
 The `typ` kwarg can take values in (`:ccvf` and `:ccf`) with `:ccvf` being
 the default value.
 Depending on the value of typ, you will get one of two different
 structs

-* MtCcf: Contains lags, cross correlation function, and a params struct (mentioned
+* MTCrossCorrelationFunction: Contains lags, cross correlation function, and a params struct (mentioned
   above) that carries around the relevant multitaper options.

-* MtCcvf: Contains lags, cross covariance function, and a params struct.
+* `MtCrossCovarianceFunction`: Contains lags, cross covariance function, and a params struct.

-when you plot one of the `MtCcf` or `MtCcvf` structs using the recipe, you'll get a
+when you plot one of the `MTCrossCorrelationFunction` or `MtCrossCovarianceFunction` structs using the recipe, you'll get a
 stem plot.